US official: Russia prepping pretext for Ukraine invasion

 But Sullivan said Russia is laying the groundwork to invade under false pretenses should Putin decide to go that route.
 He said the Russians have been planning “sabotage activities and information operations” that accuse Ukraine of prepping for its own imminent attack against Russian forces in Eastern Ukraine.

-He said that the move is similar to what Kremlin did in the leadup to Russia’s 2014 annexation of Crimea, the Black Sea peninsula that had been under Ukraine’s jurisdiction since 1954.
+He said that the move is similar to what the Kremlin did in the leadup to Russia’s 2014 annexation of Crimea, the Black Sea peninsula that had been under Ukraine’s jurisdiction since 1954.

+The Crimea crisis came at moment when Ukraine was increasingly looking to strengthen ties with Europe and the West.
+Russia stepped up propaganda that Ukraine’s ethnic Russians were being oppressed in Eastern Ukraine.

+Russia has long been accused of using disinformation as a tactic against adversaries in conjunction with military operations and cyberattacks.
+In 2014, Russian state media tried to discredit pro-Western protests in Kyiv as “fomented by the U.S. in cooperation with fascist Ukrainian nationalists” and promoted narratives about Crimea’s historical ties to Moscow, according to a report by Stanford University’s Internet Observatory.